College of Letters & Science

 The school encourages students to gain practical experience through part-time jobs and internships.
 Campus publications include, but are not limited to, the Badger Yearbook, The Daily Cardinal, and the Badger Herald.
 Students in broadcast news courses can assist in the preparation of programs for WSUM radio.
 Professionals from the media and related fields appear often in classes and meet with students in professional student organizations.

-Current students and recent alumni are encouraged to meet with the undergraduate advisor to discuss career and internship opportunities.
-Students may consult the school website or with the undergraduate advisor for specific information.
+Current students and recent alumni are encouraged to meet with the undergraduate career advisor to discuss career and internship opportunities.
+Students may consult the school website or with the undergraduate career advisor for specific information.